schitresh/computer_science/networks/L4_transport_layer/1_introduction.md

   - All the packets travel in the single route
 - Connection-less service
   - One phase process: data transfer
-  - Receiving devices does not acknowledge receipt of a packet
+  - Receiving device does not acknowledge receipt of a packet
   - Faster communication
   - Each segment is treated as an individual packet
   - Packets travel in different routes to reach the destination